nodexploit/willyfog-openid/README.md

 ![Yes we can](docs/authorize.png)

-3. Take the `code` param from the query string, and then call:
+3. Take the `code` param from the query string, and then call the `token` endpoint:

 ```
 curl http://192.168.33.10/token -d 'grant_type=authorization_code&client_id=testclient&code=<QUEY_STRING_CODE>&redirect_uri=http://127.0.0.1/login'